As an Amazon associate, I may earn a commission from any qualifying purchases (at no extra cost to you).

 Since winter is the time of year that everything is dead, scavenger hunts probably aren’t typically considered when brainstorming outdoor winter activities.
 But I love doing at least one nature scavenger hunt per season because the things you find are so different!

 In the winter, be on the lookout for things like berries, seedpods, acorns, evergreens, and dead flower stalks.
 Try and see if you can discover where bugs are hiding out.
 Pay attention to the bark on different types of trees and examine it closely with a magnifying glass.
-Give each child their own collection bag and compare what everyone gathered afterward!
+Give each child their own mesh collection bag or plastic storage container and compare what everyone gathered afterward!

 I love this idea so much I wrote a whole separate blog post on it!
 For more winter scavenger hunt ideas, check out this post.